Do You Still Need to

 • Image of the identifying document

-For companies formed on or after January 1, 2024, the same information must also be reported for each company applicant (the person who filed the formation documents).
+For foreign companies that register in the US on or after March 26, 2025, the same information must also be reported for each company applicant (the individual who filed the US registration documents).

 FinCEN Identifier — Simplify Repeat Filings